roytang/blog/content/post/2020/03/covid19/index.md

 Want to shout out some props to the OVP, they've been able to give support to the frontliners/health care workers even while running on donations and a limited budget.
 They've set up free transport routes, dorm rooms for those who want to stay near hospitals, and now they're partnering with fashion designers to make custom PPE clothes.

+The DOH released a statement saying some of the test kits from China were faulty, but then rolled it back later (presumably not to offend China).

+WHO and China are increasingly coming under scrutiny for misrepresenting figures and mishandling the crisis.

 As of tonight, we are at 1418 cases (+343) and 71 deaths (+3).
 We expect the cases to rise rapidly, given the increase in testing capacity, but we don't yet know where the ceiling is.
 Today's rate suggests doubling roughly every 3 days.

 To be continued...